Bible translations into Hebrew: Apocrypha

 Another annotated Hebrew edition of Ben Sira was published by Moshe Zvi Segal in 1953 and subsequently revised; it also takes into account Hebrew copies found in the Cairo Geniza, among the Dead Sea Scrolls, and at Masada.
 It is current available from the Bialik Institute.

 In the early 21st century, the Yad Ben-Zvi Institute in Jerusalem inaugurated a major project of a scholarly publication called Bein Miqra la-Mishnah ("Between the Bible and the Mishnah"), whose scope includes new Hebrew translations and in-depth commentaries on apocryphal books.
-So far Maccabees 1 & 2 have appeared; Maccabees 3 & 4 and Jubilees are in preparation.
+So far Maccabees 1 & 2 and Jubilees, along with many non-Apocrypha volumes, have appeared; Maccabees 3 & 4 are in preparation.

 New Testament

 Polemical rabbinical translations

 Quotes of the New Testament in Hebrew occur in polemical or apologetic Hebrew texts from the 6th century CE.
 Three medieval polemical rabbinical translations of Matthew predate the Hutter Bible [Which?].
-A fourth rabbinical translation, that of Ezekiel Rahabi, Friedrich Albert Christian and Leopold Immanuel Jacob van Dort, 1741-1756, may have been the same text as the "Travancore Hebrew New Testament of Rabbi Ezekiel" bought by Claudius Buchanan in Cochin, and later given to Joseph Frey.
+A fourth rabbinical translation, that of Ezekiel Rahabi, Friedrich Albert Christian and Leopold Immanuel Jacob van Dort, 1741–1756, may have been the same text as the "Travancore Hebrew New Testament of Rabbi Ezekiel" bought by Claudius Buchanan in Cochin, and later given to Joseph Frey.
 An ecumenical approach is seen in Elias Soloweyczyk's Matthew, 1869.